June24-optimize/Diagnostic-indication-generation/README.md

 ![Brain MRI Example](/RS036.png)

 ### **Generated Indication**
+Med3DVLM: “Stroke lesion” (location missing).
-"Potential ischemic lesion detected in the frontal lobe region.
+Ours: "Potential ischemic lesion detected in the frontal lobe region.
 The lesion appears hyperintense compared to surrounding tissues, suggesting an acute or subacute infarct.
 Clinical correlation with patient history of transient ischemic attacks (TIAs) is recommended."

 ### **True Indication (For Comparison)**
 "Ischemic stroke.
 Location of stroke not confirmed.
 May be frontal lobe.
 Patient also had subsequent TIAs."

-The model-generated output closely aligns with the true indication, demonstrating its capability in detecting abnormalities.
+Our model produces both lesion type and likely location, closer to the true indication.

 ### **Input MRI Scan**
 ![Brain MRI Example](/RS043.png)

 ### **Generated Indication**
+Med3DVLM: “Large mass lesion in the brain.”
-"Suspicious vascular abnormality detected in the cerebellar region.
+Our: "Suspicious vascular abnormality detected in the cerebellar region.
 The hyperintense area suggests a possible aneurysmal dilation of blood vessels.
 Urgent further imaging with MRA (Magnetic Resonance Angiography) is recommended to confirm diagnosis and assess risk of rupture."

 ### **True Indication (For Comparison)**
 "Cerebellar aneurysm"